MIT logo

 1. What changes are being made to the T station?

-2. Where will the parking be located?
+2. Where is the parking located?

 Kendall Square at MIT